Planned Diffusion: Experimental Evaluation

-\textbf{Decoding strategies.} We compare four decoding strategies. (i) \emph{Autoregressive} samples tokens sequentially from the autoregressive model. (ii) \emph{Diffusion} samples masked tokens in parallel from the diffusion model; we configure the number of denoising steps to equal the number of new tokens as this produces the highest quality generation \citep{lou2024discretediffusionmodelingestimating,shi2025simplifiedgeneralizedmaskeddiffusion,sahoo2024simple}. (iii) \emph{Fast-dLLM} \citep{wu2025fast} samples from the same diffusion model but with an inference-time only optimization.
-We configure denoising steps to be half the number of new tokens and use a confidence threshold of 0.9, which \citealp{wu2025fast} use as the default value. (iv) \emph{Planned diffusion} (ours) samples a plan autoregressively from the planned diffusion model, then samples masked tokens within each span in parallel from the same model; for each span, we configure denoising steps to equal its predicted token count. (v) \emph{Planned diffusion with dense attention} (ours) is a hardware-friendly variant of planned diffusion.
-Vanilla planned diffusion treats concurrently generated spans as conditionally independent and denoises such spans using block-sparse attention (c.f., \Cref{fig:attention_mask}).
-Planned diffusion with dense attention removes this independence assumption and uses dense attention during training and inference, so concurrently generated spans can fully cross-attend; this eliminates block-sparse attention and improves GPU utilization.
+\textbf{Decoding strategies.} We compare seven decoding strategies.
+(1) \emph{Autoregressive} samples tokens sequentially from the autoregressive model.
+(2) \emph{Diffusion} samples masked tokens in parallel from the diffusion model; we configure the number of denoising steps to equal the number of new tokens as this produces the highest quality generation \citep{lou2024discretediffusionmodelingestimating,shi2024simplified,sahoo2024simple}.
+(3) \emph{Fast-dLLM} \citep{wu2025fast} samples from the same diffusion model but with an inference-time only optimization.
+We configure denoising steps to be half the number of new tokens and use a confidence threshold of 0.9, which \citealp{wu2025fast} use as the default value.
+(4) \emph{\textit{Pasta-SFT} \citep{jin2025learning}} utilizes control tags to implement semantic parallelism in a purely autoregressive setting.
+We compare to the SFT-trained version of Pasta, as opposed to RL-trained, for fair comparison with planned diffusion, which is trained only with SFT.
+(5) \textit{Skeleton-of-Thought} \citep{ning2024skeletonofthoughtpromptingllmsefficient} autoregressively samples a bullet-point outline, then applies regular-expression-based syntactic pattern matching for extracting points for parallel expansion.
+(6) \emph{Planned diffusion} (ours) samples a denoising plan autoregressively from the planned diffusion model, then samples masked tokens within each chunk in parallel from the same model; for each chunk, we configure denoising steps to equal its predicted token count.
+(7) \emph{Planned diffusion with sparse attention} (ours) is a variant of planned diffusion.
+PDSA treat concurrently generated chunks as fully independent conditioned on the plan, and as such, denoises the chunks using block-sparse attention (c.f., \Cref{fig:sparse_attention_mask}).
+By using a sparse attention mask, PDSA improves compute efficiency with sparse attention implementations but reduces model expressivity and GPU utilization from vanilla planned diffusion.

 \textbf{Inference setup.} We sample with temperature $0.2$ and top-$p$ $0.95$ following \citep{ye2025dream}, and cap the total sequence length at $2048$ tokens.
 Inference runs on the same H200 hardware configuration.